avaplex/dpi911/README.md

 DPI 911 - splunk base commands map to Mitre ATT&amp;CK

-This Guidline created with guidance and help from Professor Dr. Mohammad Faghani
+This Guidline created with guidance and help from Professor Dr. Mohammad Faghani This repository include following ssigned ID by ATT&CK Tactic & Technique, However some may not have any Filter assigned to, For example T1189, Drive-by Compromise.

 ## T1004
 ### Technique Description